-The Hollies were quick to join the 'flower power' bandwagon, as a more progressive feel had already pervaded their recent album, 'For Certain Because', but with 'Evolution', their beads and kaftans were everywhere.
-That same year (1967) the release of the excellent 'Butterfly' showed signs of discontent.
+The Hollies were quick to join the flower power bandwagon as a more progressive feel had already pervaded their recent album, "For Certain Because", but with "Evolution", their beads and kaftans were everywhere.
+That same year (1967) the release of the excellent LP "Butterfly" showed signs of discontent.
 Inexplicably, the album failed to make the charts in either the UK or the U.S. It marked two distinct types of songs from the previously united team of Nash/Clarke/Hicks.
-On one hand, there was a Clarke-influenced song, 'Charley And Fred', and on the other an obvious Nash composition like 'Butterfly'.
+On one hand, there was a Clarke-influenced song, "Charley And Fred", and on the other an obvious Nash composition like "Butterfly".
 Nash took a more ambitious route.
-His style was perfectly highlighted with the exemplary 'King Midas In Reverse', an imaginative song complete with brass and strings.
+His style was perfectly highlighted with the exemplary "King Midas In Reverse", an imaginative song complete with brass and strings.
 It was, by Hollies standards, a surprising failure (UK number 18).

-Three of the core members, drummer Bobby Elliott, lead singer Allan Clarke and lead guitarist Tony Hicks continued to perform as the Hollies until April 2000, when Clarke announced that due to personal reasons he was retiring from the touring incarnation of the group.
+Three of the core members, drummer Bobby Elliott, lead singer Allan Clarke and lead guitarist Tony Hicks continued to perform as The Hollies until April 2000, when Clarke announced that due to personal reasons he was retiring from the touring incarnation of the group.
 He was replaced by Carl Wayne, former lead singer of The Move.
-Wayne stayed with the Hollies until his death from cancer in August 2004.
+Wayne stayed with The Hollies until his death from cancer in August 2004.
 He was replaced by Peter Howarth, who sang lead vocals on the LP "Staying Power", which was released in 2006.
 Another new studio album "Then, Now, Always", was issued in late March 2009.
 By that time Alan Coates left the band and was replaced by Steve Lauri.

 Be sure to read Gary James' interview with The Hollies' Terry Sylvester